 Dr. David J. Costa is the Program Director for the Language Research Office at the Myaamia Center.
-He completed his B.A. in linguistics at UCLA in 1985, and his Ph.D. in linguistics at U.C.
-Berkeley in 1994 with his dissertation on the Miami-Illinois Language.
+A third-generation northern Californian, he grew up in San Jose, California, completed his B.A. in linguistics at UCLA in 1985, and his Ph.D. in linguistics at U.C.
+Berkeley in 1994, with his dissertation on the Miami-Illinois Language.
 A revised version of his dissertation was published through the University of Nebraska Press in 2003.
 He has been studying the Miami-Illinois language since 1988, and has worked extensively with the Miami Tribe of Oklahoma on language revitalization since 1995.

 Dr. Costa’s full list of publications can be read here.